kondamurisrimahalakshmi/login-signup-app/README.md

 ## Acknowledgments

 - Font Awesome for icons
-- MongoDB Atlas for cloud database
+- Supabase for authentication and database services
 - Express.js community for excellent documentation
 - All contributors who helped improve this project

 ---

-**Note**: Remember to change the JWT secret and MongoDB connection string in production!
+## Migration from MongoDB to Supabase

+This application has been migrated from MongoDB Atlas to Supabase Authentication.
+For migration details, see `MIGRATION_NOTES.md`.